dspinellis/simple-rolap/README.md

 time a query is changed all tables that depend on it (and only those) are automatically repopulated.

+When using the MySQL engine, the table population timestamps are automatically propagated from the database to the files that track the table creation times in the `tables` folder.
+This allows multiple users to work together with separate instances of a `simple-rolap` repository, without requiring the recalculation of expensive tables.

 The provided functionality is mainly useful in cases where *materialized views* are unsupported or unusable.
 The scripts are written for *MySQL* and *SQLite*,